uni-medical/SAM-Med3D/readme.md

 ```
 python train.py --multi_gpu --task_name ${tag}
 ```
 This will start the training process of the SAM-Med3D model on your prepared data.
+If you use only one GPU, remove the `--multi_gpu` flag.

 The key options are listed below: